jeff4/a7/src/pages/posts/79-king-quality.md

 ***

 ## UHDZ + 6" gutters
-* Forever Premium System: 7 part Millenium Roof Ssytem Backed by GAF Golden Pledge.
+* Forever Premium System: 7 part Millenium Roof System Backed by GAF Golden Pledge.
 	* 50 years labor warranty
 	* 40 years material warranty even if we go out of business
 * King Quality.
 The only 3-Star Premium System Professional in the North East